 NOTE: The mandatory fields are marked with *.

 If you do not fill them you will get a screen like below

 Step 4) Bug is created ID# 26320 is assigned to our Bug.
 You can also add additional information to the assigned bug like URL, keywords, whiteboard, tags, etc. This extra-information is helpful to give more detail about the Bug you have created.

 - Depends on

 Step 5) In the same window if you scroll down further.
 You can select deadline date and also status of the bug.
 Deadline in Bugzilla usually gives the time-limit to resolve the bug in given time frame.

 Graphical reports are one way to view the current state of the bug database.
 You can run reports either through an HTML table or graphical line/pie/bar-chart-based one.
 The idea behind graphical report in Bugzilla is to define a set of bugs using the standard search interface and then choosing some aspect of that set to plot on the horizontal and vertical axes.
 You can also get a 3-dimensional report by choosing the option of “Multiple Pages”.

-The graph below shows the Bar chart representation for the Bugs severity in component "Widget Gears".
-In the graph below, the most severe bug or blockers in components are 88 while bugs with normal severity is at top with 667 number.
+The graph below shows the Bar chart representation for the Bugs severity in component “Widget Gears”.
+In the graph below, the most severe bug or blockers in components are 88 while bugs with normal severity are at the top with 667 number.

 Likewise, we will also see the line graph for %complete Vs Deadline